nikitavoloboev/data/finding-work/interviews.md

 # Interviews
 Don't have a lot of experience with interviews sadly.
-But I hope to change that very soon.
+But I hope to change that soon.

 ## Links
 - [How I landed offers from Microsoft, Amazon, and Twitter without an Ivy League degree](https://medium.freecodecamp.org/how-i-landed-offers-from-microsoft-amazon-and-twitter-without-an-ivy-league-degree-d62cfe286eb8)